MinliLiao/DSN25-AE/README.md

 ```
 bash build.sh
 ```
-The script attempts to build gem5 using 4 cores.
-This can be changed by modifying the -j option of the scons command on the second line of the script.
+The script attempts to build gem5 using 4 cores with gcc/g++ version 12.
+These can be changed by modifying the CC/CXX variables and the -j option of the scons command on the second line of the script.

 Then run the simulations, collect and plot the results with:
 ```